A student graduating from Middlebury College with a Computer Science major will:

 - Be able to work effectively on a team.

-- Be able to recognize, identify, and make informed judgements about societal and ethical issues that arise from the uses and development of computing technology.
+- Be able to recognize, identify, and make informed judgments about societal and ethical issues that arise from the uses and development of computing technology.

 A student graduating from Middlebury College with a Computer Science major will also have a solid knowledge and understanding of the following concepts: